-In eleventh-century England, Anselm of Canterbury created a narrative that, for the West, has defined the Cross of Christ ever since.
-Anselm’s Christ goes to the Cross as a victim to assuage the wounded honor of the Father; He receives the full blast of the Father’s fury in Himself.
-Now that the Father’s pride is satisfied, He becomes able to forgive our sins – something He could not do without someone first being made to suffer.
+In eleventh-century England, Anselm of Canterbury created a narrative that, for many in the West, has defined the Cross of Christ ever since.
+Anselm’s Christ goes to the Cross as a victim, to assuage the wounded honor of the Father; Christ receives the full blast of the Father’s fury in Himself.
+Now that the Father’s pride is satisfied, God becomes able to forgive our sins – something He could not do without someone first being made to suffer.

 How precious the gift of the Cross, how splendid to contemplate!
 In the Cross there is no mingling of good and evil, as in the tree of paradise: it is wholly beautiful to behold and good to taste.
 The fruit of this tree is not death but life, not darkness but light.
 This tree does not cast us out of Paradise, but opens the way for our return.